cloudposse/atmos/website/docs/integrations/github-actions/atmos-terraform-plan.md

 The Cloud Posse GitHub Action for "Atmos Terraform Plan" runs Terraform entirely from GitHub Action workflows.

-Given any component and stack in an Atmos supported infrastructure environment, [`github-action-atmos-terraform-plan`](https://github.com/cloudposse/github-action-atmos-terraform-plan) will run `atmos terraform plan`, generate a Terraform planfile, store this planfile in a S3 Bucket with metadata in DynamodDB, and finally format the Terraform Plan result as part of a GitHub Workflow Summary.
+Given any component and stack in an Atmos supported infrastructure environment, [`github-action-atmos-terraform-plan`](https://github.com/cloudposse/github-action-atmos-terraform-plan) will run `atmos terraform plan`, generate a Terraform [planfile](https://developer.hashicorp.com/terraform/tutorials/automation/automate-terraform), store this planfile in an S3 Bucket with metadata in DynamodDB, and finally format the Terraform Plan result as part of a [GitHub Workflow Job Summary](https://github.blog/2022-05-09-supercharging-github-actions-with-job-summaries/).

 This action is intended to be used with [Atmos Terraform Apply](/integrations/github-actions/atmos-terraform-apply)